DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-07-19-improvement-for-users-with-two-trns.md

 However, we can identify the majority of these cases with a simple follow up question.
 When we get a match to a TRN which doesn't have a QTS date (either by Name + DOB + NINO, or by Email + two other attributes when email matching is enabled), we can follow up with the question "Do you have QTS?".

-If the user says no, we have found the right TRN and can end the flow there.
+If the user says no, we have found the right TRN and can stop the questions there.

-If they say yes, there is likely a duplicate TRN somewhere, and we can continue to ask questions in order to find it, then route the case to the helpdesk to resolve the duplicate.
+If they say yes, there is likely a duplicate TRN somewhere, and we can continue to ask relevant questions for QTS holders, such as ITT provider, in order to find it, then route the case to the helpdesk to resolve the duplicate.